45 Days To Read The Gospel Challenge – The Gospel of Mark Chapter 11: God Answers the Faith-Blessed is He that comes in the name of the Lord:

 Note: Jesus seriously expects his creations to produce good fruit (physical and/or spiritual).
 Matthew 3:10 “And now also the ax is laid unto the root of the trees: therefore, every tree which bringeth not forth good fruit is hewn down, and cast into the fire.”

-Later, Jesus goes into the synagogue and finds traders, merchants, and money changers.
-He is angry and turnover tables.
-Mark 11:17 KJV 17And he taught, saying unto them, Is it not written, My house shall be called of all nations the house of prayer? but ye have made it a den of thieves.
+Upon entering the temple in Jerusalem, Jesus found merchants and money changers conducting business in a place meant for worship.
+Angered, He overturned their tables and declared, Mark 11:17 KJV 17And he taught, saying unto them, Is it not written, My house shall be called of all nations the house of prayer? but ye have made it a den of thieves.

 Objectives for Chapter Eleven-What you will learn: